 If the employee is entitled to paid leave, it will be based on a 'holiday year'.
 This is normally specified by the employer.
 If a worker starts work part of the way through an existing leave year, their leave entitlement will be proportionate to the amount of time left during that year.
 If they leave their job part of the way through a leave year, the annual leave entitlement will be proportionate to the amount of the leave year that they have worked.

 The entitlement to paid annual leave begins on the first day of employment but an accrual system can be used for the first year so that the worker can only take leave that they have earned so far during the year.
-The amount of leave which may be taken builds up monthly in advance at the rate of one-twelfth of the annual entitlement each month.
+The amount of leave that may be taken builds up monthly in advance at the rate of one-twelfth of the annual entitlement each month.
+This does not apply to subsequent years, when the employee can take leave at any stage during the year as long as they have permission to do so.

 When a worker's employment ends, the employer must pay them for any annual leave due and untaken in their final pay.
-It is also advisable to provide in the contract of employment for the employer to claw back holiday that has been taken in excess of entitlement.
+It is also advisable to provide in the contract of employment for the employer to claw back holiday that has been taken in excess of entitlement, and to reserve the right to require an employee to take the balance of any leave owing during notice.